nengo/nengo.github.io/governance.rst

 6. We require that every pull request be reviewed by at least one reviewer.

+7. We require that all pull requests be merged by the project maintainer.

 Once a project has been deemed stable by the project's maintainer, it will have a version 1.0.0 release.